-Climate risks and opportunities span geographic environments, jurisdictions and boundaries.
-Both require collaborative, systems-based approaches.
+Climate risks span geographic environments, jurisdictions and boundaries.
+They are complex challenges and require a systems-based approach.

 As a local community, we must have a shared understanding of the risks and agree on the appropriate measures to manage or respond to those risks.
 Without formal networks and partnerships across different organisations, this holistic approach is unlikely to occur.